Alternating Maximization: Unifying Framework for 8 Sparse PCA Formulations and Efficient Parallel Codes: Multi-core Processors, GPUs and Clusters

 \subsection{Implementation details}

 For single and multi-core architectures we developed our codes using the CBLAS interface.
-In particular, we use both the GSL BLAS and the Intel MKL \cite{Link-MKL} implementations (single-core) and the GotoBLAS2 \cite{Link-GotoBLAS2} and Intel MKL implementations (multi-core).
+In particular, we use both the GSL BLAS and the Intel MKL\footnote{\href{http://software.intel.com/en-us/articles/intel-mkl/}{http://software.intel.com/en-us/articles/intel-mkl/}} implementations (single-core) and the GotoBLAS2\footnote{\href{https://www.tacc.utexas.edu/research-development/tacc-software/gotoblas2}{https://www.tacc.utexas.edu/research-development/tacc-software/gotoblas2}} and Intel MKL implementations (multi-core).
 Parallelization in the multi-core case is performed by the OpenMP interface.
 When comparing the performance of single-core and multi-core architectures, we use Intel MKL library for both serial and parallel versions of the same algorithm for consistency.
 Nevertheless, in our experience, GotoBLAS2 implementation of these algorithms are faster than the Intel MKL implementation.
-We use CuBLAS version 4.0 \cite{Link-CuBLAS} on GPU (and make use of Thrust whenever possible for operations such as sorting, memory arrangements and data allocation on GPU).
+We use CuBLAS\footnote{\href{http://developer.nvidia.com/cublas}{http://developer.nvidia.com/cublas}}, version 4.0, on GPU (and make use of Thrust whenever possible for operations such as sorting, memory arrangements and data allocation on GPU).
 For comparisons between single-core and GPU architectures, we use the GSL BLAS implementation on the single-core.
 On a cluster, linear algebra is done with Intel MKL's PBLAS, while communication between nodes is via MPI.